United Churches Emergency Fund

 We welcome financial donations of any amount to assist in the fight to prevent homelessness.
 How does your donation help?

-A gift of $100 provides financial assistance for one client to remain in their home.
-Financial assistance provided by UCEF is directed to rent or utilities and are paid directly to the utility provider or landlord.
+A gift of $150 provides financial assistance for one client to remain in their home.
+Financial assistance provided by UCEF goes directed to rent or utilities and is paid directly to the utility provider or landlord.
 For our clients, this donation prevents the very real and damaging effect of becoming homeless for the first time.

 Homelessness is the problem, prevention is the key!